JimDuggan/SDWorkshop/README.md

 * Run a sensitivity sweep with purrr, deSolve and dplyr
 * Create interactive simulation app using Shiny

-The R code examples are in the directory `R code`.
+The R code examples are in the directory [R code](https://github.com/JimDuggan/SDWorkshop/tree/main/R%20code)

 To run the code, it is recommended to setup an account on posit ([posit.cloud (formerly known as RStudio Cloud)](https://posit.cloud/)), and then use the option **New Project from Git Repository**, and enter https://github.com/JimDuggan/SDWorkshop.